 The fair value of the Company's trade payables and accrued liabilities and convertible debt approximate their carrying amounts.
-The Company's current and long term debt is recognized initially at fair value, net of any transaction costs incurred, and subsequently at amortized cost using the effective interest method.
-The face value of current term debt exceeds the carrying amount by approximately \$81,000.
-The carrying amount of long term debt exceeds the face value by approximately \$29,000.
+The Company's long term debt is recognized initially at fair value, net of any transaction costs incurred, and subsequently at amortized cost using the effective interest method.
+The carrying amount of long term debt exceeds the face value by approximately \$112,000.